Chatbot vs Conversational AI (Differences, FAQs)

-Sure, both rule based chatbots and conversational AI applications make it possible to resolve a customer query without human interaction or human agent interference.
+Sure, both rule-based chatbots and conversational AI applications make it possible to resolve a customer query without human interaction.

-However, traditional chatbots can only perform certain specified, pre-scripted tasks such as answering simple FAQs and helping with app navigation, etc.
+However, traditional chatbots can only perform certain specified, pre-scripted tasks such as answering simple FAQs, helping with app navigation, etc.

-And when customer questions go beyond the script, the response is either robotic or unhelpful.
-This can reduce customer engagement because they’d rather have a conversation with a helpful person than a bot.
+And when customer questions go beyond the script, the response is robotic or unhelpful.
+This can reduce customer engagement because they’d rather have a conversation with a helpful contact center agent than a bot.

 Conversational AI, on the other hand, is the clear winner between the two since it can do everything a chatbot can and more!

-Unlike basic chatbots, conversational AI can handle difficult customer problems, employ machine learning, and generate personalized, humanlike responses.
+Unlike basic chatbots, a conversational AI tool can handle complex customer problems, employ machine learning, and generate personalized, humanlike responses.
 This way, a human agent can focus on more complex business operations.

 As a result, conversational AI plays a massive role in improving customer engagement, customer satisfaction, and user experience.